pydantic/pydantic/docs/usage/settings.md

 `env_nested_delimiter` can be configured via the `Config` class as shown above, or via the `_env_nested_delimiter` keyword argument on instantiation.

+JSON is only parsed in top-level fields, if you need to parse JSON in sub-models, you will need to implement validators on those models.

+Nested environment variables take precedence over the top-level environment variable JSON (e.g. in the example above, `SUB_MODEL__V2` trumps `SUB_MODEL`).

 ## Dotenv (.env) support